thefrontendlab/.github/profile/README.md

 ## Stay Connected

-📢 Let's stay connected on [X (formerly Twitter)](https://twitter.com/emapeire) for the latest updates and discussions on our web and machine learning escapades.
+📢 Let's stay connected with [Emanuel Peire](https://github.com/emapeire) on [X (formerly Twitter)](https://twitter.com/emapeire) for the latest updates and discussions on our web and machine learning escapades.

 ## Join Us